 The single most effective and important thing you can do to protect your dog from Lyme disease is to regularly give tick-preventative medicines.
 Check for ticks daily and if you find one, have it removed immediately since it takes at least 18 hours for an attached tick to transmit the disease.

 If you live in an area where Lyme disease is prevalent, the vaccine can be an added measure of protection, but it is a controversial choice among veterinarians.
 Some vets say most dogs who are exposed to the bacteria don’t get sick and the vaccine doesn’t protect against other types of tick-borne illnesses, so they see tick preventatives as a better choice.
 Other vets say even though it’s not 100% effective, vaccinated dogs are less likely to get Lyme disease than unvaccinated dogs.

 Again, consult with your family veterinarian to see what’s best for your dog.
 If you choose the vaccine, it is initially given as a two-shot series, followed by yearly shots to maintain immunity.
 Your dog will need to be tested for Lyme disease prior to getting the vaccine.

 Our furry friends can catch the flu, too—the canine flu that is, and it’s becoming more common.
-An outbreak of “dog flu” is currently spreading through the Midwest and has left more than 1,000 dogs sick in the past few weeks.

 What makes the dog flu so dangerous?
 It’s a relatively new illness and dogs have not developed the ability to fight it off naturally, meaning most dogs who are exposed to it will get sick.
 Roughly 20% of exposed dogs won’t show symptoms or get sick, but are still highly contagious.